 When the ideal number of opportunities aren’t moving through the sales pipeline quickly enough, there are plenty of potential reasons.
 One of the most common disconnects that can cause sales underperformance is an accountability gap.
 Holding people accountable is traditionally the biggest weakness of a sales organization.
-In fact, 46 percent of sales managers have trouble holding their sales team accountable.

 When you hear the phrase “holding them accountable” in relation to a sales team, aggressive micromanaging often comes to mind.
 That’s not what we’re going to talk about in this article.
 Accountability involves letting your team know what’s expected of them.

 Sales leaders naturally have certain expectations of their sellers.
 Are your sellers aware of these expectations?
 If so, have they been coached to fulfill those expectations and reach goals along the way?
 Often, the answer is no.